in-toto/witness/docs/tutorials/getting-started.md

 witness sign -f policy.json --signer-file-key-path testkey.pem --outfile policy-signed.json
 ```

-## 8. Verify the Binary Meets Policy Requirements
+### 8. Verify the Binary Meets Policy Requirements

 This process works across air-gap as long as you have the signed policy file, correct binary, and public key or certificate authority corresponding to the private
-key that signed the policy. `witness verify` will return a `non-zero` exit and reason in the case of failure.
-Success will be silent with a `0` exit status for
-policies that require multiple steps, multiple attestations are required.
+key that signed the policy.
 ```
 witness verify -f testapp -a test-att.json -p policy-signed.json -k testpub.pem
 ```
+### 9. Profit
+`witness verify` will return a `non-zero` exit and reason in the case of failure, but hopefully you should have gotten sweet sweet silence with a `0` exit status, victory!
+If not, try again and if that fails please [file an issue](https://github.com/in-toto/witness/issues/new/choose)!

+## What's Next?
+If you enjoyed this intro to Witness, you might benefit from taking things a step further by learning about [Witness Policies](./artifact-policy.md).